Payroll: Deductions and Taxes

 There are different requirements for payroll and taxation in the United States, depending on the state and/or business activity.
 Federal and state individual income tax for employees, Social Security and Medicare tax, payroll tax, sales tax, withholding tax, corporate tax, and permanent establishment problems are the key considerations for a foreign company that needs to comply with tax rules in the United States.
 Employers may also be responsible for state and federal unemployment insurance, as well as workers' compensation costs.

 Business owners and employees often overlook the sleeping giants of payroll taxes.
-Here is an overview of the three categories of taxes you need to know before investing in business as a foreigner in the United States.
+Here is what you should know about payroll taxes before establishing a business as a foreigner in the United States.

 The Purpose of Withholding